Reviewed and updated Nov. 23, 2023

 In addition to making for a more engaging holiday get-together, all these (and more) life changes could have tax implications.
 And all of these could be good reasons to adjust withholding.

-Calculating your correct taxes: As I noted in my November tax moves post, by now you should have a good idea of what your final 2022 earnings will be.
+Calculating your correct taxes: By now, you should have a good idea of what your final 2023 earnings will be.
 If a check of your paystub shows you're taking out too much or too little, a tweak for the last few pay periods of the year could help at least a little.

 In either case, consider adjusting your withholding now.